pgelinas/gradleplugins/pdePlugin/readme.md

     base = "/usr/local"
     baseLocation = "${base}/eclipse" // This is the default value.

+    // The target platform definition file.
+This file is handled by PDE itself to generate the target platform
+    // at the baseLocation.
+This requires the eclipseLauncher to be at least 3.8; 4.2 should be fine too. targetFile = "${rootDir}/../target/test.target"

     // The working directtory.
 All plugins and features source code will be copied here buildDirectory = "${buildDir}/work"